-- Finally, this second edition differs from the first in terminology and notation:The last three differences greatly improve quotation for lists.
+- Finally, this second edition differs from the first in a few aspects of terminology and notation:The last three differences greatly improve quotation for lists.

 Four people deserve special thanks: Robert “Corky” Cartwright, who co-developed a predecessor of Rice University’s introductory course with the first author; Daniel P. Friedman, for asking the first author to rewrite The Little LISPer (also MIT Press) in 1984, because it started this project; John Clements, who designed, implemented, and maintains DrRacket’s stepper; and Paul Steckler, who faithfully supported the team with contributions to our suite of programming tools.

 The development of the book benefited from many other friends and colleagues who used it in courses and/or gave detailed comments on early drafts.
 We are grateful to them for their help and patience: Ian Barland, John Clements, Bruce Duba, Mike Ernst, Kathi Fisler, Daniel P. Friedman, John Greiner, Géraldine Morin, John Stone, and Valdemar Tamez.